 • States and Territories are required to regularly report the presence or absence of notifiable and significant diseases in their jurisdictional zone to the Australian Government.
-As a member country of the OIE, Australia contributes to the international reporting of OIE listed diseases of aquatic animals on a regular basis.
+As a member country of the World Organisation of Animal Health (OIE), Australia contributes to the international reporting of OIE listed diseases of aquatic animals on a regular basis.
 Australia's active participation in the OIE aquatic animal disease reporting program provides historical evidence to substantiate Australia's claims of freedom from major diseases to support export certification and quarantine import policies.